CodeYourFuture/JavaScript-Core-2-Classwork-Week4/exercises/exercise-4/README.md

 --> Write your answers here

-- Using the Details Panel, can you work out why?
+- Using the Preview panel, can you work out why?

 --> Write your answers here